-American Cranes & Transport reported

-THE AUTHOR Derek Sather is NBIS's assistant vice president of assistant vice president of risk management, working with claims, business development, program managers and underwriting to promote risk solutions and develop new products.
-Joining the NBIS team with more than 20 years of experience, his role includes developing insurance agency and association partnerships and serve as a key resource for the NBIS claims and underwriting teams. at the beginning of June that U.S. construction employment rebounded by 464,000 jobs in May, but the total remained 596,000 below the latest peak in February.
+American Cranes & Transport reported at the beginning of June that U.S. construction employment rebounded by 464,000 jobs in May of 2020, but the total remained 596,000 below the latest peak in February of the same year.
 The industry's 12.7 percent unemployment rate was the highest for May since 2012, according to an analysis of government data by the Associated General Contractors of America (AGC).
-Whether or not unemployment rates will rise again as temporary federal protection measures expire remains to be seen.
 For now, a fair portion of companies are resuming or ramping up work again, and we are starting to see and hear from our insureds and partner organizations that new jobsite threats are emerging.
 We at NBIS are committed to helping our insureds and the broader industry manage risk and keep employees safe.
-The question on everyone's mind is: how do we move forward?
+The question on everyone's mind is: how do we move forward and continue to stay nimble amid uncertainty related to the coronavirus situation?